bytewax/bytewax/docs/tutorials/orderbook-guide/index.md

 ## Websocket Input
 Our goal is to build a scalable system that can monitor multiple cryptocurrency pairs across different workers in real time.
 By crafting an asynchronous function to connect to the Coinbase Pro WebSocket, we facilitate streaming of cryptocurrency data into our dataflow.
 This process involves the websockets Python library for WebSocket connections and bytewax for dataflow integration.

-The function `_ws_agen` inputs cryptocurrency pair identifiers (e.g., `["BTC-USD", "ETH-USD"]`), establishing a connection to Coinbase Pro's WebSocket.
-It subscribes to the `level2_batch` channel for live order book updates, sending a JSON subscription message and awaiting a confirmation response with `ws.recv()`.
+The function `_ws_agen` yields cryptocurrency data, paired with their identifiers (e.g., `["BTC-USD", "ETH-USD"]`) by establishing a connection to the Coinbase Exchange WebSocket.
+It subscribes to the `level2_batch` feed for live order book updates, first sending a JSON subscription message and awaiting a confirmation response with `ws.recv()`.

 ```{literalinclude} orderbook_dataflow.py
 :caption: dataflow.py